Towards Redundancy Reduction in Diffusion Models for Efficient Video Super-Resolution: Introduction

+However, adapting a video generative diffusion model to VSR is not simply a matter of reusing a stronger backbone.
+Video generation starts from noise and must synthesize both structure and detail, whereas VSR is a conditioned restoration task: the low-quality input already provides coarse geometry, motion trajectories, and much of the scene content.
+This difference creates a task mismatch.
+If the full generative machinery is retained without modification, the model may spend computation on information that is already available in the input, and the finetuning process must learn to suppress irrelevant long-range interactions rather than focusing on restoration.

+Existing diffusion-based VSR methods often address adaptation by adding extra conditioning or temporal modules, such as temporal layers~\citep{zhou2024upscale, li2025diffvsr}, or optical-flow networks~\citep{yang2024motion}.
+These designs can improve restoration quality, but they also increase complexity.
+Other methods attempt larger architectural redesigns~\citep{wang2025seedvr2, wang2025seedvr}, which may disturb pretrained knowledge and require expensive retraining (\eg, 256 H100-80G GPUs).
+This motivates a different question: instead of adding more machinery to a pretrained video diffusion model, can we identify which parts are redundant for VSR and adapt them in a task-specific manner?

+We begin from the attention mechanism in DiTs.
+Although video diffusion models commonly apply global attention uniformly to all heads~\citep{kondratyuk2023videopoet, yang2024cogvideox, kong2024hunyuanvideo, wan2025wan}, our analysis shows that many heads already behave as localized processors across different videos.
+Besides genuinely global heads, two stable local patterns emerge: intra-frame attention, which mainly captures dependencies within the current frame, and window attention, which focuses on local spatio-temporal neighborhoods.
+This head-level specialization suggests that uniform global attention is over-complete for VSR, thereby introducing redundancy.
+In conditioned restoration, a larger receptive field is not always more useful; unnecessary long-range interactions can dilute local texture and motion cues that are already present in the input.

 Motivated by this observation, we propose OASIS, an efficient \textbf{o}ne-step diffusion model with \textbf{a}ttention \textbf{s}pecialization for real-world v\textbf{i}deo \textbf{s}uper-resolution.
-The key component of OASIS is the attention specialization routing.
-Instead of treating all heads as identical global processors, we compute the KL-divergence between the original global attention distributions and localized alternatives.
+OASIS adapts a pretrained video diffusion transformer by routing attention heads to global, intra-frame, or window patterns according to their intrinsic attention distributions.
+Instead of treating all heads as identical global processors, this routing is determined by computing the KL-divergence between the original global attention distributions and localized alternatives.
 Attention heads that align more closely with localized patterns are reassigned to the corresponding modes, while the rest retain global attention.
-This routine reduces unnecessary computation and facilitates adaptation of pretrained diffusion models to real-world VSR.
-As shown in Fig.~\ref{fig:teaser}, OASIS delivers superior reconstruction and inference speed over existing methods.
+This routine mitigates redundancy while effectively preserving pretrained knowledge, allowing diffusion models to better adapt to VSR.